val-town/val-town-docs/src/content/docs/contact-us/security.md

   personal details to third parties without your permission.
 - We offer various bug bounties as compensation, depending on the severity of the exploit found.

+## In-scope domains

+Val Town uses the following domains:

+- `val.town`
+- `valtown.email`
+- `api.val.town`
+- `esm.town`
+- `*.val.run`

+Subdomains of these domains are additionally in scope for the program.

+## Out of scope issues

+- Reports that target vulnerabilities on outdated or deprecated browsers, open source libraries, or infrastructure
+- Reports relating to missing security hardening headers
+- Reports from automated tools or scans
+- Our policies on presence/absence of SPF/DMARC/DKIM/CAA/BIMI records
+- Self-XSS or developer console code execution
+- Login/logout CSRF
+- Phishing or social engineering attacks
+- Brute force login attempts
+- Bugs on Vals themselves.
+Vals are user-controlled code and are not part of Val Town's product surface
+- Violating any laws or breaching any agreements in order to discover vulnerabilities